-- The MindTap Discovering Psychology access code can also be purchased in-person at the University of Toronto Bookstore (e.g., if you do not have a credit card to purchase it online).
-Just be sure not to lose your code! - You can also choose to purchase a physical textbook that is bundled with a MindTap access code (these bundles are listed as 'alternates' on the U of T Bookstore website); these bundles may be purchased either through the bookstore website or in-person. - Not sure if you'll stay in the course?
-You can access the MindTap materials for the class until September 20th without purchasing an access code.
+- You can also choose to purchase a physical textbook that is bundled with a MindTap access code (these bundles are listed as 'alternates' on the U of T Bookstore website); these bundles may be purchased either through the bookstore website or in-person at the St. George Bookstore. - Not sure if you'll stay in the course?
+You can access the MindTap materials for the class until January 23rd without purchasing an access code.
 After this free trial period, you will need to enter an access code to continue.
 Please note that all your scores and course activity will be saved and will be available to you after you pay for access!